xani-dev/python-3-exercises/Assignments.md

 # Ex.
 2 Total Gym Visits
 A gym has a weekly process that creates a CSV file for all the gym members.
-The CSV file contains the member name and a 1 if they have visited the gym, else a 0:
+The CSV file contains the member name and a 1 if they have visited the gym, else a 0 for every day of the week:

 ```
 Name, S, M, T, W, Th, F, S